CarolineCollins/Assignment-3-MSB1015/README.md

 - Markdown `https://www.markdownguide.org/basic-syntax`

 ### References
-Plante J, Werner S. JPlogP: an improved logP predictor trained using predicted data.
+- Plante J, Werner S. JPlogP: an improved logP predictor trained using predicted data.
 Journal of Cheminformatics.
 2018;10(1):61.
+- Di Tommaso P, Chatzou M, Floden EW, Barja PP, Palumbo E, Notredame C. Nextflow enables reproducible computational workflows.
+Nature biotechnology.
+2017;35(4):316-9.

 ### Thought for the day:
 `"Mistakes can and will happen, but by encouraging researchers to be open about them